Last updated on 17-Sep-2023

-Walking around Lisbon one day, we stopped for lunch at a restaurant and one of the dishes of the day was Fish and Pasta Stew (Massada de Peixe).
+Walking around Lisbon one day, we stopped for lunch at a restaurant and one of the options for “dish of the day” (prato do dia) was Fish and Pasta Stew (Massada de Peixe).
 I didn’t recognize the dish, but I was curious and asked the waiter what it was.
 He said it was like fish soup with pasta, but with less broth.
 It sounded good, so I chose to try and really liked it!
-I later decided to come up with a recipe to make it at home and discovered that it is a very typical meal in Portugal, one which can be served as a main dish or starter.
+I later decided to come up with a recipe to make it at home and discovered that it is a very common meal in Portugal, and it can be served as a main dish or starter.

 You know those simple recipes that bring together many good things and make us think: “there is no way this will be bad”.
 But then after trying, we were surprised because it was even better and more interesting than we imagined?
-Well, this is one of those cases.
+Well, this was one of those cases for us.

 So, this humble recipe is like a hug, and I think we all need more hugs these days.
 The combination of the tasty cooked pasta in a velvety broth along with the pieces of fish is a meal of pure affection, to be enjoyed alone or with loved ones.

 To make it even better, it’s super easy to prepare, and everything cooks together in one pan.
-This recipe yields 4 servings as a main course or 6 as a starter.
-How about this idea that we share here sending out tons of good vibes?
+This recipe yields 4 good servings as a main course or 6 as a starter.
+How about this idea that we are sharing here sending out tons of good vibes?

 Fish and Pasta Stew

 - 1 onion medium, finely chopped

 - 1 cup leeks sliced, soaked and clean (or carrots)

 - ½ cup red bell pepper finely chopped, optional